-Reporting: You each report individually as part of the Everest Challenge (see Everest Challenge Official Rules and FAQs), but if your name is connected to a team, your weekly individual numbers will be summed with your team numbers and these will be reported on team challenge page.
+Reporting: You each report individually as part of the Everest Challenge (see Everest Challenge Official Rules), but if your name is connected to a team, your weekly individual numbers will be summed with your team numbers and these will be reported on team challenge page.
 You don’t have to do anything else once you’ve formed a team, but encourage your teammates to keep climbing.

 Climbing Averages to be Successful: Teams of 12 are most likely to reach the goal because the number of steps climbed is distributed among more climbers.
 Here’s a breakdown of how many feet each team member needs to climb if the climbing is distributed evenly among the team members.
 Of course if you’re smart, you’ll find some climbing junkie who wants to climb more than her fair share and you get to climb less!
 Tips for success.